Olutoyosi/CUSTOMER-DATA/README.md

 5. Power BI Dashboard: Visualizing the Story

-Describe the design and purpose of your Power BI dashboard.
-Explain how each visualization helps tell a specific part of the story, and how it allows stakeholders to explore the data interactively.

-    "To make our findings actionable, we developed an interactive Power BI dashboard.
+To make our findings actionable, we developed an interactive Power BI dashboard.
 Here’s what it includes:

-        Customer Overview: A map showing customer distribution by region, allowing easy identification of our most and least active areas.
+- Customer Overview: A chart showing customer distribution by region, allowing easy identification of our most and least active areas.
-        Subscription Trends: A bar chart displaying total revenue by subscription type, highlighting our most profitable plans.
+- Subscription Trends: A chart displaying total revenue by subscription type, highlighting our most profitable plans.
-        Cancellations Analysis: A pie chart to show the proportion of active vs. canceled subscriptions, and a bar chart of cancellations by region, enabling teams to identify cancellation hotspots.
+- Cancellations Analysis: A donut chart to show the proportion of active vs. canceled subscriptions, and a matrix of cancellations and subscription type by region, enabling teams to identify cancellation hotspots.
-        Interactive Slicers: Slicers for region, subscription type, and status allow users to explore specific segments dynamically, offering insights at a granular level."
+- Interactive Slicers: Slicers for region, subscription type, and status allow users to explore specific segments dynamically, offering insights at a granular level."

-6. Key Insights and Recommendations
+## Key Insights and Recommendations

-Summarize your findings and suggest data-driven actions.
-This is where you connect your analysis back to the business goals and propose potential strategies.

-    "Based on our analysis, we recommend the following actions:
+Based on our analysis, we recommend the following actions:

-        Targeted Retention Campaigns: Since Region B shows a high churn rate, we suggest a targeted retention campaign focusing on this area, including personalized incentives and offers.
+- Targeted Retention Campaigns: Since North shows a high churn rate, we suggest a targeted retention campaign focusing on this area, including personalized incentives and offers.
-        Focus on High-Value Plans: With the Premium Plan generating significant revenue, a customer success program could encourage upgrades and longer commitments.
+- Focus on High-Value Plans: With the Basic Plan generating significant revenue, a customer success program could encourage upgrades and longer commitments.
-        Loyalty Program for Long-Term Subscribers: For customers with subscriptions over 12 months, introduce a loyalty program to reward their commitment and further reduce churn risk."
+- Loyalty Program for Long-Term Subscribers: For customers with subscriptions over 12 months, introduce a loyalty program to reward their commitment and further reduce churn risk.

-7. Technical Documentation
+## Technical Documentation

-Here’s where you can add details about how each part of the project was built.
-This includes:

-    Excel: Briefly describe the pivot tables and calculations you used.
+Excel:
-    SQL Queries: Add each SQL query with comments, explaining its purpose.
+SQL Queries:
-    Power BI Dashboard: Include screenshots or descriptions of each visual, highlighting how to interact with the dashboard.
+Power BI Dashboard:

-8. Conclusion: Reflecting on the Impact

-Wrap up with a reflection on the value of your analysis.
-Describe how the insights from this project could benefit the business over the long term.
+## Conclusion

-    "This project highlights the power of data analysis in understanding and improving customer relationships.
-By identifying key segments, tracking subscription patterns, and analyzing cancellation trends, the business is now equipped with data-backed insights to increase retention, enhance customer experience, and drive growth."
+This project highlights the power of data analysis in understanding and improving customer relationships.
+By identifying key segments, tracking subscription patterns, and analyzing cancellation trends, the business is now equipped with data-backed insights to increase retention, enhance customer experience, and drive growth.